sparkfabrik/company-playbook/content/resources/seniority-acc-cne-professional.md

 </span>

-* You substantially improve internal projects and tools, with new features, bug fixes, and documentation, based on your skills, aspirations, and training goals.
+* You substantially improve and optimize tools and infrastructures, based on your skills, aspirations, and training goals.

 <span class='score only-print'>